CX-Box/cxbox-doc/docs/widget/type/groupinghierarchy/groupinghierarchy.md

     Hovering over the icon will display the message `Warning!Rows were fetched from backend - limit for Grouping Hierarhical mode is ...(1000).
 Only GroupingHierarchy mode is available.`

 * The number of nesting levels is unlimited.
-* Fields containing either a single element or no elements are displayed in their expanded form by default.
+* Fields containing either a single element or no elements are displayed in their expanded form by default.The line is expanded by default if the expanded branch occupies the same amount of space as it does when collapsed.
 * This widget is essentially a List widget with an added "grouping" feature, allowing users to toggle between a standard table view and a "grouping hierarchy" view.